 Most smaller companies will look to larger companies and copy the nutrition facts on their labels.
 I’ve seen a few companies copy our nutrition facts verbatim.
 That is because lab testing is expensive.
 We pay $800-1200 per sku for nutrition facts analyses.

 You’d be smart to look for between 8-12 grams of protein per 250ml.
 Some companies have more carbohydrates and fat per serving.
 This is a matter of personal preference.
 Fat gives bone broth a fantastic taste, but adds significant calories.
 The calories to taste trade off is a matter of personal preference.

-Bonus: Is it Cooked in Stainless Steel Pots
+Is the Beef Bone Broth Cooked in Stainless Steel Pots?

 There’s a wide range of cookware available on the market.
 Many of which are not great for your health.
 In the soup and broth space, aluminum is an example of commonly used cookware which may pose health risks to you.

 Aluminum pots are shown to leach aluminum into the food during cooking.
 While we are not certain what levels are harmful to humans, it’s an easy swap which potentially keeps you healthy.

 Ask your bone broth purveyor what type of pots or kettles they use.
 If they are confused by your question, there’s your answer.
 Probably not the broth for you.

 Stainless steel is one of the few metals that is non-reactive as cookware.
 Meaning the metal pots do not interact with the food or affect the flavour of your meal.

 An Organic Bone Broth in Canada Just for You